top of page

 The story of the St. Louis, an ocean liner carrying over 900 Jews fleeing Nazi-occupied Europe that was turned away at every port – including Canada’s.

-Denied entry from port after port, the Captain was forced to return his passengers to Europe, where many died in the Holocaust.
-This was the tragic true history of the St. Louis.
-Through the eyes of Sol and Lisa – both of whom survived the war and shared their experiences with Kathy Kacer – we see the injustice and heartbreak caused by the prejudice and ignorance of so many.
-In 2011 the monument called "The Wheel of Conscience" was opened at Pier 21, Canada's immigration museum in Halifax, to acknowledge Canada's role in the tragedy.
+The story of Lisa and Sol is set against the tragic true history of the St. Louis.
+Denied entry from port after port, the captain was forced to return his Jewish passengers to Europe, where many died in the Holocaust.
+Through the eyes of Sol and Lisa we see the injustice and heartbreak that were caused by the prejudice and hatred of so many.

 Featuring: Kathy Kacer